Competition Overview

 Please obtain permission from your parents / legal guardian if you are below 18 years old.
 Prior acknowledgement of and consent to your participation in the competition and its terms and conditions is required.
 Click here to download the consent form.

-There are also attractive prizes to be won, with up to S$32k in cash and prizes and a trip to Samsung’s headquarters in Seoul, South Korea up for grabs.
+There are also attractive prizes to be won, with up to S$32,000 in cash and prizes up for grabs.

 Competition Mechanics

-- Finalist Phase (September – October 2025): 10 finalist teams will be selected and notified by e-mail.
-Finalist teams are to expand on their ideas in a PowerPoint presentation.
+- Finalist Phase (October to November 2026): 10 finalist teams will be selected by our judges and notified by e-mail.
+Finalist teams are to expand on their ideas and present their final ideas in a PowerPoint presentation, supported by a prototype (if applicable) during the in-person Grand Finale event

 Simply form a team comprising two to four team members, and a teacher as the team mentor, and submit your entry here.